 The Banking Group does not have any direct or indirect unit holding in these entities.
-An SPE is consolidated if, based on an evaluation of the substance of its relationship with the Banking Group and the SPE's risks and rewards, the Banking Group concludes that it controls the SPE.
+An SPE is consolidated when the Banking Group is exposed, or has rights, to variable returns from its involvement with the SPE and has the power to affect those returns.
 The SPEs controlled by the Banking Group are established under terms that impose strict limitations on the decision making powers of the SPEs' management and operates in a predetermined way such that virtually all rights, obligations and aspects of their activities are controlled through these terms.